You and Your Audience

 You have an upcoming company presentation.
 You’re concerned about how you’ll be perceived.
 A polished impact should describe your delivery.
 There are three approaches that, when layered together, might assist the delivery of your best speech ever!

 Content – The most apparent error most speakers make is insufficiently attending to their content, getting most of it right but falling short, lacking depth, or talking about something irrelevant to the audience.
+It might be more challenging, but a speech built on depth will trump one built on breadth every time.

 Delivery or Pacing – help your audience to digest, not merely hear your talk.
 Consider peppering your speech with pauses that punctuate.
 Do you want your audience to answer key questions post-presentation, such as “what was the speaker’s main message?”
 Please give them the answer ahead of time and utilize longer, dramatic pauses that provide people the opportunity to think about what you’re saying.
 Make your message transparent.
 “What was my takeaway?”
 Weave the answer into your speech several times.